understanding-bitcoin-exchange

 4. Trading on the DEX: Once your wallet is connected, you’ll encounter an interface allowing you to choose the cryptocurrency you want to swap and specify what you wish to receive in exchange.
 For instance, you might decide to exchange Ether (ETH) for VERSE.

-Read more What Is a DEX?
-Decentralized Exchange
+Read more What is a Cryptocurrency Exchange?

 What’s a banked exchange?